 THIS NOTICE OF PRIVACY PRACTICES (“NOTICE”) DESCRIBES HOW HEALTH INFORMATION ABOUT YOU MAY BE USED AND DISCLOSED AND HOW YOU CAN GET ACCESS TO THIS INFORMATION.
 PLEASE REVIEW IT CAREFULLY.

-Tempus Labs, Inc. (“Tempus,” “our,” “us,” or “we”) collects protected health information about you that is necessary to perform the genetic testing and other services we provide (“Services”).
-“Protected health information” or “PHI” is information about you, including demographic information, that may identify you and that relates to past, present, and/or future physical or mental health condition and related health care services.
+Tempus collects protected health information about you that is necessary to perform the laboratory testing and other services we provide (“Services”).
+“Protected health information” or “PHI” is information about you, including demographic information, that may identify you and that relates to past, present, and/or future physical or mental health conditions and related health care services.

 We reserve the right to change the terms of this Notice from time to time, and any change will apply to all PHI we maintain.
 The current version of this Notice is available on our website and upon request.
 It is your responsibility to periodically review this Notice for changes.

 If you have any questions about anything in this Notice, please contact our privacy officer at email@example.com.